 Blue lotus is on the DoD Prohibited Dietary Supplement Ingredients list.

-Blue lotus is currently not approved for human consumption in the United States, nor is it regulated by the Food and Drug Administration (FDA).
-However, it is not currently listed as a controlled substance, according to the Drug Enforcement Agency (DEA), so it can be sold legally in most states.
+Blue lotus is not currently listed as a controlled substance, according to the Drug Enforcement Administration (DEA), so it can be sold legally in most states.

 In states where it is legal, it can be purchased in the form of dried plant material, as a tea or beverage, in extracts for use in electronic cigarettes or vaping devices, and in dietary supplement products.
 It is marketed for a variety of health benefits, such as improved sleep, anxiety relief, improved sexual performance, and antioxidant activity.
 However, no reliable scientific evidence supports the safety or effectiveness of this plant in any form for any specific purpose in humans.